Medihelp’s market offering for 2017

 Medihelp will join hands with suppliers of medical services in the coming year to implement mechanisms aimed at the effective management of costs and usage.
 At the same time, Medihelp will reach out to members and advisers and will use its online healthcare support programme, HealthPrint, to increase awareness of cost drivers with members and advisers.
 HealthPrint will use individualised, electronic newsletters based on the profiles and usage trends of members and advisers to support and empower them with relevant information.
 This way, we can all participate actively in managing healthcare expenses to benefit everyone.

-As regards Medihelp’s market offering for 2017, the Scheme will continue to offer a selection of 10 benefit options, with a non-network and network alternative available on some plans – members can save up to 22% in premiums by choosing a network alternative.
+With regards to Medihelp’s market offering for 2017, the Scheme will continue to offer a selection of 10 benefit options, with a non-network and network alternative available on some plans – members can save up to 22% in premiums by choosing a network alternative.
 More than 60% of all new members who currently enrol with Medihelp choose a network option, because of the quality networks and benefits offered by these options.

 The medical schemes industry has also experienced an increase in the popularity of hospital plans and a drop in membership of more comprehensive plans in recent years.
 This move can most likely be ascribed to economic pressures.